nblagoev/Gmail.ps/README.md

 ### Get-Label

-Returns the labels applied to a message or all labels that exist.Downloads the attachments of a message to a local folder.
+Returns the labels applied to a message or all labels that exist.

 ```powershell
 Get-Label -Session <ImapClient> [-Message <MailMessage>] [[-Like] <String>] [-All ] [<CommonParameters>]